tckmn/vim-aviate/README.md

 3. Done!
 Simply press Alt+V in any `<textarea>` to pop it out into Vim.
 When you're finished editing, `:wq` and click the "Done" button to dump the text back into the web browser.

+Note: If you don't have `gnome-terminal`, you also may have to edit the `cmd.sh` file.
+For example, if you're using OS X, change `cmd.sh` to

+    oascript -e 'tell application "Terminal" to do script "vim %s"'

+Or, for example, if you want to use xterm:

+    xterm -e 'vim %s'

+etc.